datagrok-ai/public/help/develop/develop.md

 ### Continuous integration

 `Webpack` is required for your package source code to work successfully in the browser.
-The Datagrok platform can build a package on the server side, in which case, you need to specify `--rebuild` option in scripts from `package.json`.
-The script `"build": "webpack"` is reserved for server build.

-Alternatively, it's possible to build your package on the client-side using `Webpack`.
+You can build your package with `webpack` locally.
 To do that, run the script `"build": "webpack"` before publishing.
+For convenience, publication scripts in `package.json` combine these two steps:
+`webpack && grok publish`.
+The `build` script is reserved for server-side build, so don't change or remove it.
+The platform will build a package on the server side, if you call `grok publish` with the `--rebuild` option.

 Package publication is compatible with automation tools.
 You can pass your server URL and developer key explicitly without configuring: